Lendrick Muir School: Location and environs

 The school was located off Naemoor Road, an unclassified road, connecting the A823 at Rumbling Bridge with the A977 at Crook of Devon.
 It was about 800 metres east of Rumbling Bridge and one kilometre west of Crook of Devon, situated at latitude 56.18629 longitude -3.57635.
 Male pupils lived within the main school building, while female pupils were housed separately in a large detached property, 'Craigard', a few kilometres away.

 Nearby villages, in addition to the two mentioned include Drum, Yetts o' Muckart and Pool of Muckhart.
 The school was about 500 metres south-west of the River Devon and, because the river changes direction at Crook of Devon, it was also located about 500 metres north of the River Devon.
 The school was about 3 kilometres south-east of the Ochil Hills.

 The school was situated in 200 acres of rough estate except for the potato field leased to a local farmer.
 The Sports field covered 25 acres and was often grazed by the same farmer's sheep.

 Sports

 The School provided facilities for hockey, football, cricket, and tennis.
 Other leisure time facilities included hill-climbing and canoeing, and various indoor pastimes.

 The school had a house system for the purposes of sports competitions.
 To begin with there were two houses: Devons and Muirs.
 Later there was an Ochil House but that was discontinued after a time.

+Press Coverage

+The Alloa Journal (December 1965) reported: A fearful night in the darkness of the snow covered Ochils was spent by a party of seven boys and girls [...] .It appears that Mr Thornber [Headmaster of Lendrick Muir School] and the pupils had left the school about 11.30 [...] to climb King's Seat (2000 feet) [...].
+About one o'clock it started to snow and the storm continued for four or five hours making conditions extremely difficult for the young hillclimbers.
+Darkness fell and the party was still on the hills.
+The youngsters were beginning to show signs of fear and [...] one of the girls slipped and found she could go no further.
+It was then that Mr Thornber decided to go for help.
+The youngsters built a snow wall to give them some protection and were told not to move away.
+The master [...] saw the lights of Ladywell House and soon contacted the police.
+Mr Thornber went along with the rescue squad as guide.
+As they climbed higher [.. a rescuer] heard a faint shout from somewhere below and this led them to the young people. [...]
+They were huddled together in the shelter of the snow wall [...].
+The youngsters were cold and frightened.